robdodson/robdodson.github.com/source/_posts/2012-04-30-custom-domain-with-octopress-and-github-pages.markdown

 then you already have a version of Rake in your global gemset.
 You can use `bundle exec rake install` which will use the version of Rake that bundler just installed in our gemset.

 ###Octopress on Github Pages
 I prefer to host Octopress on [Github](http://github.com) pages because it's extemely easy (and free) to setup.
-The first step is to go to [Github](http://github.com) and setup a new repository.
+The first step is to go to [Github](http://github.com) and create a new repository.
 The repository should be called "your_user_name.github.com".
 My name on Github is [robdodson](https://github.com/robdodson) so my repo is: [robdodson.github.com](https://github.com/robdodson/robdodson.github.com).
 Here's a quick explanation from the [Octopress deployment guide](http://octopress.org/docs/deploying/github/).

 >Github Pages for users and organizations uses the master branch like the public directory on a web server, serving up the files at your Pages url `http://username.github.com`.
 As a result, you’ll want to work on the source for your blog in the source branch and commit the generated content to the master branch.
-Octopress has a configuration task that helps you set all this up.<
+Octopress has a configuration task that helps you set all this up.

-Here's the task:
+Here's the task, let's run it:

 ```
 rake setup_github_pages